 The Miami Heat weren’t disappointed by getting the No. 2 seed in the East.
 Facing the Charlotte Bobcats in Round 1 of the NBA Eastern Conference playoffs seemed like just what the doctor ordered.
 By the time the Heat walked out of Game 1 with a 99-88 victory, LeBron James and Co. realized the series could be harder than expected.
 Victory could be easier if a few dominoes fell their way, and heading into tonight’s Heat vs. Bobcats game at 7pm EST on TNT, those dominoes appear to be falling as planned.
-You can watch Miami Heat vs Charlotte Bobcats online live Game 2 using the links below.
+You can watch Miami Heat vs Charlotte Bobcats online live Game 2 using any number of services.

 The first domino was Charlotte starting center Al Jefferson.
 Jefferson is the Charlotte Bobcats’ leading scorer and rebounder, and he finished Game 1 with 18 points.
 Not too shabby, particularly considering he was ineffective after injuring his foot in the second quarter.
 The prognosis was plantar fasciitis, which is both painful and lingering.

 Things seemed bleak heading into tonight’s Miami Heat game 2, as Jefferson was still seen in a walking boot as late as this afternoon.
 However, asked by the Charlotte Observer if he would play in tonight’s game on TNT, Jefferson said “I can’t say there won’t be any kind of pain.
 But I feel like every hour it’s getting better and better.
 It’s responding really well.
 I should be good for tonight.”